Antoine Semenyo Joins Ghana Camp 24 Hours After Carabao Cup Triumph

 • Antoine Semenyo has joined Ghana's camp as preparations begin for the upcoming international friendlies later this week

-• The 25-year-old arrives on the back of helping Man City secure the Carabao Cup, bringing added confidence and momentum into the squad
+• The 25-year-old arrives on the back of helping Manchester City secure the Carabao Cup, bringing confidence and momentum

-• He joins 14 other players who reported early for the doubleheader against Austria and Germany
+• Semenyo joins 14 other players who reported early for the doubleheader against Austria and Germany on March 27 and March 30

-Fresh off lifting the Carabao Cup with Manchester City, Antoine Semenyo wasted no time turning his attention to national duty, linking up with the Black Stars just 24 hours after his Wembley success.
+Fresh off lifting the Carabao Cup with Manchester City, Antoine Semenyo wasted no time turning his attention to national duty, linking up with the Black Stars just 24 hours later.

-The 25-year-old arrived in camp in high spirits, carrying the confidence of a first major trophy into Ghana’s preparations for the 2026 FIFA World Cup.
+The 25-year-old arrived at his country's training camp in high spirits, carrying the confidence of a first major trophy into Ghana’s preparations for the 2026 FIFA World Cup.

 Antoine Semenyo joins Ghana's team camp 24 hours after winning the Carabao Cup with Manchester City.
 Photo credit: @GhanaBlackstars/X and @ManCity/X.